Tubelis lifts No. 9 Arizona to 86-74 win over Oregon State - WHIZ News

 CORVALLIS, Ore.
 (AP) — Pac-12 scoring leader Azuolas Tubelis had 25 points to help No. 9 Arizona beat Oregon State 86-74 on Thursday night.

 The Wildcats (15-2, 4-2 Pac-12) were coming off a 74-61 loss to Washington State that snapped Arizona’s 28-game home winning streak.
-Tubelis got the team back in the win column.
+Tubelis was instrumental in getting the team back in the win column.

 He made 11 of 15 from the field and had 10 rebounds.
 Oumar Ballo scored 15 points with 14 rebounds and two blocks.

+“He’s had a great year,” Arizona coach Tommy Loyd said of Tubelis.
+“He’s had a great career.
+He’s a really good player and he has a knack for putting the ball in the basket (inside).”

-Oregon State (7-11, 1-5 Pac-12) struggled against Arizona’s aggressive man-to-man defense.
+Oregon State (7-10, 1-5 Pac-12) struggled against Arizona’s aggressive man-to-man defense.
 The Beavers shot just 25% in the first half and trailed 44-26 at the break.
-Tubelis scored 15 points in the first half.
+Tubelis scored 15 points in the first hal

+Oregon State had no answers for the inside strength of Tubelis and Oballo.

+“We need those guys to perform on that level to win games, home or away,” Loyd said.

 The Beavers scored the first five points of the second half to cut the lead to 12, but Arizona responded with a 10-0 run and led by as much as 24 points.